-A Chapter 7 bankruptcy proceeding stays on your credit reports for 10 years.
-A Chapter 13 bankruptcy proceeding remains on your credit reports for 7 years.
+A Chapter 7 bankruptcy proceeding is deleted from your credit reports 10 years from the filing date.
+A Chapter 13 is deleted from your credit reports 7 years from the filing date.

 After you file bankruptcy make sure all of your creditors and accounts which were included in the filing are listed on your credit reports as “included in bankruptcy.”
-If not, the creditors, late accounts, collection accounts and charge-off accounts will continue to be listed as due and owing and will severely lower your credit score.
+If not, the creditors, late accounts, collection accounts and charge-off accounts will continue to be listed as due and owing which will severely lower your credit scores.

 Disputing facts such as filing date, balance of liabilities, type of bankruptcy, social security number, discharge dates on debts, type of accounts and even docket dates are a lot harder to investigate.

 There are a few ways to dispute bankruptcy listings that may work.
-First, remember that credit reporting agencies verify records through a third party database such as PACER or LEXIS NEXIS and some even verify through other creditors.
+First, remember that credit reporting agencies verify records through a third party database such as PACER, LEXIS NEXIS, INNOVIS, SAGESTREAM or ARS.

 Even though credit reporting agencies will list the bankruptcy court as the “furnisher” of information, no one at the credit reporting agency actually contacts the bankruptcy courthouse where the proceeding was filed.
-Below are several strategy options to remove a bankruptcy from credit reports:
+This fact is what you can use to attempt to remove bankruptcy from your credit reports.

 The CRA’s must respond to your request within 15 days and provide the information.
 Undoubtedly they will only respond with the name and address of the courthouse.
 But this is good.